autonomousvision/kitti360Scripts/kitti360scripts/evaluation/semantic_2d/README.md

-This file describes the KITTI-360 2D semantic segmentation benchmark that consists of 910 test images.
+This file describes the KITTI-360 2D semantic/instance segmentation benchmark that consists of 910 test images.

 ## Train/Val Data ##

-The RGB images for training and validation as well as the training/validation split can be found in
+The RGB images for training and validation can be found in
 ```
 Download -> 2D data & labels -> Perspective Images for Train & Val (128G)
 ```
-The corresponding labels for training and validation can be found in
+The corresponding labels for training and validation as well as the training/validation split can be found in
 ```
 Download -> 2D data & labels -> Semantics (1.8G)
 ```